containerscrew/aws-sso-auth/README.md

 * Multiple AWS SSO account configurations inside `aws-sso-auth.json` Imagine you are working in a consultant, and you have multiple customers with AWS SSO, and you want to save all their config (start-url, region) inside the config file.
+* If you have 200 accounts, only 123 (max), will be fetched
+* Select which account credentials (with prefix) do you want to fetch.
+* Remove
+* Testing
+* In console output, exists and empty new line when after info message `Type ENTER to continue`.
+Need to flush console
+* Implement multiple retries when you have 429 errors in API calls

 # Contribution